ncatlab/nlab-content/pages/1/9/3/4/24391/content.md

 ## Properties
-The most basic property of super convex spaces is
+The most basic property of super convex spaces, which we have already used, is
 \begin{lemma} For $A$  any super convex space  every countably affine map $m \in \SCvx(\Delta_{\mathbb{N}}, A)$ is uniquely specified by a sequence in $A$, hence we have $\SCvx(\Delta_{\mathbb{N}}, A) \cong  \Set(\mathbb{N},A)$.
 \end{lemma}
 \begin{proof}